 Management of Engineering and Technology

-The Management of Engineering and Technology specialization emphasizes issues relating to principles of productivity, quality management and environmental systems management.
-In this specialization, you will examine methods for improving the cost and production efficiency of businesses, in addition to how technological innovations can strengthen an organization's operational performance.
-You will also further develop your skills in risk assessment, quality assurance, time management, strategic planning and project management.
-As a final assignment, you will complete a research project in which you assess an industry-specific issue and offer a plausible action plan to address it.
+Experts in technology management are always in high demand.
+NCU’s MBA in Management of Engineering and Technology specialization emphasizes issues relating to principles of productivity, quality management and environmental systems management.
+Delivered 100% online, you will examine methods for improving the cost and production efficiency of businesses and how technological innovations can strengthen an organization's operational performance.
+With NCU’s unique one-to-one mentoring approach, you will further develop your skills in risk assessment, quality assurance, time management, strategic planning and project management.
+As a final assignment, you will complete a research project in which you assess an industry-specific issue and offer a plan to address it.

 MBA Degree Requirements